Q: Heliamphora: conservation

 It seems that if you want to follow all the rules to visit the area legally, there is a set of literally impossible-to-obtain

 permits you must obtain.
-I have been told by Dra.
+In around 2012 I was told by Dra.
 Argelia Silva at the Venezuelan ONDB-MARN (la Oficina Nacional de Diversidad

-Biológica, Ministerio del Ambiente y de los Recursos Naturales) that to merely visit Venezuelan tepuis you require hte
+Biológica, Ministerio del Ambiente y de los Recursos Naturales) that to merely visit Venezuelan tepuis you require the

 following permits and authorizations: